 This will give you an estimate for monthly or annual expenses at current levels, adjusted for inflation.
 (This is an estimate based on the historical annual inflation rate, and will likely vary based on actual inflation rates in the coming years.)
 To establish a retirement budget specific to your situation, meet with a financial adviser.
 An experienced adviser will have a detailed list of expenses that should be considered for effective planning in this step of the process.
 Expenses you can’t accurately predict make this more difficult.
 These can include changes in tax laws, health care expenses, the possible need for long-term care and the expenses associated with it.

 2. Understand future goals

 Many tenured professors have specific goals for their retirement years.
 These objectives can include extensive travel, buying a new or second home, or may include helping to pay their grandchildren’s education expenses.
-These are expenses that are likely not included in your current budget, but they’ll need to be accounted for in your plan if you want to live the lifestyle you desire in retirement.
+These are expenses that may not be included in your current budget, but they’ll need to be accounted for in your plan if you want to live the lifestyle you desire in retirement.
 Make a monthly calculation based on the data you have available.
-Another important aspect of this step is to understand how you want to focus your energy in the future.
+Another important aspect of this step is to understand how you want to focus your energy on the future.
 Examples might include giving up teaching to focus on research, non-profit work, or spending more time with family.
 Changes like this may affect your income level, as well.